Elma Lewis School of Fine Arts: Playhouse in the Park

-In 1966, the same year that the ELSFA was incorporated as a non-profit, Elma Lewis began the Playhouse in the Park program, "a summer theater in Franklin Park" located in Boston.
+In 1966, the same year that the ELSFA was incorporated as a non-profit, Elma Lewis began the Playhouse in the Park program, "a summer theater in Franklin Park", located in Boston.

 The program was inspired by Joseph Papp's New York Shakespeare Festival.
 Audiences for the nightly shows were between 100 and 3,000 people.

-The program would continue annually until 1977, running "nightly from July 4 through Labor Day".
-Over 100,000 attended shows during the first season.
-Throughout its run, the Playhouse often featured major celebrities, including Duke Ellington and Babatunde Olatunji.
-The series was reincarnated in 2002, and continues in Boston every summer.
+The program continued annually until 1977, with performances running "nightly from July 4 through Labor Day".
+More than 100,000 people attended shows during the first season.
+Throughout its run, the Playhouse often featured major celebrities, including composers and musicians Duke Ellington and Babatunde Olatunji.

+The series was revived in 2002, and continues in Boston every summer.
 The revived program continues to feature classic arts, but "the scope of the performers has broadened to include Chinese and Irish dance, music from Brazil and the Caribbean, and ballet, hip- hop, and tap dance."

 MCI Norfolk Prison Theatre

-The ELSFA began the Technical Theater Training Program (TTP) at MCI, Norfolk, during July 1970.
-Over the course of its duration, 140 inmates were enrolled in courses teaching drama, playwriting, music, and dance.
-During the program, ten inmates collaborated and wrote a book titled "Who Took the Weight," published by Little Brown.
+The ELSFA began the Technical Theater Training Program (TTP) at Massachusetts Correctional Institution (MCI), Norfolk, during July 1970.
+Over the course of ta total of 140 inmates enrolled in courses teaching drama, playwriting, music, and dance.
+During the early years, ten inmates collaborated and wrote a book titled Who Took the Weight: Black Voices from Norfolk Prison (1972).
+It was published by Little Brown & Company.

 Students and alumni

 Between 1958 and 1963, eight former ELSFA students moved to New York and worked professionally on Broadway.
-Four students were among the members of the cast for the 1969 Pearl Bailey-led "Hello Dolly."
-Others were cast in productions such as the Broadway production of Ben Franklin Goes to Paris, and Golden Boy starring Sammy Davis Jr. American novelist Danzy Senna, attended the school as a child in the late-1970s.
-In 1964 and 1965, teenaged students from the ELSFA participated in the World's Fair in New York City.
+In 1964 and 1965, teenaged students from ELSFA participated in the World's Fair in New York City.
+Four students were among the cast members for the 1969 revival of "Hello Dolly," starring Pearl Bailey.
+Others were cast in such Broadway productions as Ben Franklin Goes to Paris, and Golden Boy, the latter starring Sammy Davis Jr. American novelist Danzy Senna, attended the school as a child in the late 1970s.